node-installable/installable/README.md

 Installable enforces some conventions.
 It requires [express](http://expressjs.com/) for the back end and [webpack](http://webpack.github.io/) for the front end.
 It uses [gulp](http://gulpjs.com/) as a task runner and focuses on Single Page Apps.

 ### Plugins
 Plugins are npm modules and can add functionality to both ends (front/back).

 The API that the plugins interact with the front end application is left to the author to define.

-In the backend the plugins can register scoped routes based on the plugin name.
+In the backend the plugins can register scoped routes based on the plugin name and share properties of the express app.

 ### Usage